vspinu/commix/README.md

 ```
 ### Life-cycle Actions: `init`, `halt` etc.

-All built-in life-cycle actions (`init`, `halt`, `suspend` and `resume`) take in
+All life-cycle actions (`init`, `halt`, `suspend` and `resume`) take in a system
-a system map and return a system map.
-Configuration stage is also part of the
+map and optional paths and return a system map.
+Configuration stage is also part
-life-cycle - `config == uninitialized system` and 'init' action is no more
+of the life-cycle - `config == uninitialized system` and 'init' action is no
-special than any other actions.
+more special than any other actions.

 Actions are composable: